intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 ## Advanced Search

 Advanced search gives you powerful tools to find the exact document you’re looking for.
-You can quickly filter and narrow down your search results via multiple dimensions like site, filetype, modifier, custom metadata, and more.
+You can quickly filter and narrow down your search results via multiple dimensions like site, file type, modifier, custom metadata, and more.

 Click the Advanced Search Icon to open the Advanced Search Panel: